Guavus/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 **keyPassword** The password for the key to use in the keystore

 **schema** Specifies the output schema.
-This accelerator decrypts the values in place so the output schema will be same as input schema except the type of decrypted fields.
+Output columns are same as input columns except the types of decrypted fields.
-User needs to set the type of decrypted fields manually.
+User needs to manually set the type of decrypted fields.

 ## Example